 Future developments and feedback

-If you have any comments on this guidance or suggestions as to how the guidance can be further developed please contact email@example.com, Project Lead for Medicines Management.
+If you have any queries on this guidance or suggestions as to how the guidance can be further developed please contact email@example.com, Professional Lead for Primary Care and Professional Lead for Education.